 This blog chronicles my thoughts, experiences and endeavours along my global journey of discovery.
 All words and photography are my own and I hope you enjoy them.

 P.S.
 If you’re a regularly reader, or one of those awesome people that always writes a comment under my Instagram posts – I’d like to take this opportunity to say THANK YOU.
 And if anyone else would like to say hi, I would love to hear from you.
-Feel free to drop me an email, or give me a wave over on Instagram, Twitter, Facebook or YouTube.
+Feel free to give me a wave over on Instagram, Twitter, Facebook or YouTube.

 P.P.S.
-If you’re a business or brand interested in working with me, head on over here.
+If you are media, a business or brand interested in working with me, head on over here.